The Haunting of Gallagher Hotel- Chapter One

 “Our investigation concluded that you planted homemade explosives and barred those poor souls inside.
 You are sentenced to death by hanging on the grounds where your explosions claimed innocent lives.
 All that stand witness, aside from the townspeople of Holloway, are your two sisters, Mary Karen Welch and Belle Leanora Roth.
 Your husband, Ulysses Gallagher, God rest his soul, must flip and twist in his grave.
 He died in the muds of our enemy’s territory for all of us.
 How you can defy him with your heinous behavior is beyond me.”
 He moved his eyes from his note and onto the mob.
 “Trudy Gallagher has lain with politicians and bootleggers alike to push her own sinister agenda.
 She poisoned the streets of Holloway with hooch, prostitutes, thieves, and brawlers.
 She is an illness to this town and needs to be extinguished before she harms anyone else.”

 He turned to Trudy.
-“You are a disgrace, and, in my opinion, hanging isn’t enough of a punishment.
+“You are a disgrace, and in my opinion, hanging isn’t enough of a punishment.
 I wanted the firing squad to take you down.”
-He flexed his neck and huffed.
+He huffed.
 “However, after days of deliberation by the people of Holloway, this is the conclusion to your life of manipulation, greed, and murder.

 “Reverend Pillars wanted to say a prayer for you, but the people would rather not waste any more time.
 However, they will grant you your last words, an attempt at getting an explanation, perhaps.
 What say you?”